Mirantis/mke-docs/content/docs/configuration/backup-restore/external.md

       }
    }

-5. Create a mke4backup-specific credentials file named `credentials-mke4backup`
+5. Create an mke4backup-specific credentials file named `credentials-mke4backup`
-   in your local directory, in which the access key id and secret are the values returned from the `create-access-key` command:
+   in your local directory, in which the access key ID and secret are the values returned from the `create-access-key` command:

    ```
    [mke4backup-profile]